iamjaredsimpson/laravel-deploy-scripts/README.md

 ## Overview

 The deploy script will deploy a Laravel application with almost zero downtime.
-Instead of updating the currently-running version, it checks out a new clone of the master branch and builds it in a timestamped folder, then recreates a symlink at the very end.
+Instead of updating the currently-running version, it checks out a new clone of the passed in branch and builds it in a timestamped folder, then recreates a symlink at the very end.
 The symlink represents your root folder.

 ## Installation
 * SSH into your server.
 Copy the deploy.sh script to your linux server at /usr/local/bin/ in a file called deploy.
 Copy the revert.sh script to your linux server at /usr/local/bin/ in a file called revert.
 Make both files executable.